mlcl-ai/t008_minideck_v2/README.md

 A concise 15-slide website presentation based on Gradient's vision and product story.
 Built using React, Tailwind CSS, and simple gradient backgrounds.

-## Editing Slides
+## Editing Slides (WYSIWYG)

-All slide content is directly in `index.html`.
-To edit:
+**Click to edit in browser:**

-1. Open `index.html` in your code editor
+1. Open `index.html` in a web browser
+2. Click any title or subtitle text to edit
+3. Changes auto-save to localStorage as you type
+4. Navigate with arrow keys

+**Save to git:**

+1. Open browser console (F12 or Cmd+Option+I)
+2. Type: `exportSlides()`
+3. The slides array is copied to your clipboard
-2. Find the `slides` array (around line 35)
+4. Open `index.html` in your editor, find the `slides` array (line ~33)
-3. Edit the `title` and `subtitle` text
-4. Save the file
-5. Refresh browser to see changes
+5. Replace the entire array with the clipboard contents
-6. Commit to git for version history
+6. Save and commit to git

-**One file.
-That's it.** Edit HTML → commit → done.
+**That's it.** Edit in browser → export to console → paste into HTML → commit.

 ## Links